I’m going to share with you one central concept mentioned by billionaires to help you succeed in business.

 First off, let me commend you for even caring.
 You are thinking and looking to execute on a higher level.
 You will do better than others.

 But if I had to choose… customers have a slight edge.

 Customers >= Employees > Shareholders and Owners in it for the long term > Any investors who will leave you the instant it seems like things are going wrong.

 Customers and employees both matter.
 How you treat them both impact the bottom line immensely.
 If you’re looking for some excuse to treat or neglect one group, you’ve got it all wrong.
 Just take care of them both.

-I used a greater than or equal to sign for “Customers” because you can hit a cap of treating your employees too well when they don’t deserve it.
+I used a greater than or equal to sign for “Customers” because arguably, treating your employees well is almost as important.
+And you can hit a cap of treating your employees too well when they don’t deserve it.

 I agree with Jeff Bezos’s frugality (maybe not to his extreme) because a lot of billionaires have achieved similar wealth by being frugal yet efficient.

 I listened to an episode of The Marketing School podcast where the host, Neil Patel, said that he managed millions of dollars for one of his clients.
 And this client literally could have got the same advertising results with $2 million rather than the $5 million they spent.
 They voluntarily chose to waste $3 million in budget just because the marketing department wanted that budget.